Addie-Draper/MAT310-Final-Project/README.md

-# Credit Card Fraud Detection Example
+# Final Project -- Addie Draper

-This repository is an example template that demonstrates how to structure a machine learning project for reproducibility.
-It includes a minimal end-to-end workflow for detecting credit card fraud using scikit‑learn.
+This repository is my final project for MAT311, about modelling and machine learning.

 ## Purpose